Bari (Puglia), Italy – Jan 2018

 An unusual but very enjoyable day.
 The weather wasn’t good this morning (low cloud and showers) and I postponed the ascent of Klinitsa.
 Plan B was a walk down the Lousios Gorge to view some of the monasteries, churches and/or ruins.
 Different!

 The walk itself did not begin too well.
-There has been much rain in the area during the last few days and the paths down into the Gorge from Dimitsana were flooded:
+There has been a lot of rain in this area during the last few days and the paths down into the Gorge from Dimitsana were flooded:

 The early parts of the paths were like streams or small rivers in some places.
 Still, I have good walking boots and, most important, poles